bigcommerce/dev-docs/docs/api-docs/store-management/shipping/use-real-time-carrier.md

 ### Create a shipping method

 To create a shipping method for a carrier, send a request to the [Create a shipping method](/api-reference/store-management/shipping-api/shipping-method/createashippingmethod) endpoint.
 Specify the shipping zone in the path using the zone ID (`id`) from the [Get all shipping zones](/api-reference/store-management/shipping-api/shipping-zones/getallshippingzones) endpoint.

-The shipping carrier’s ID is required.
+The response provides an `id` for the shipping method.
+Use the `id` to get, update, or delete a shipping method.

 <!--
 type: tab